Schulich-Ignite/website/README.md

 ### Sponsors

-Eveerything that has to do with this page is under `content/sponsors`.
+Everything that has to do with this page is under `content/sponsors`.
 The title and sub-title can be changed in the `_index.md` file.

 Every file (excluding `_index.md`) inside the this folder will have card created for it.
 To add/edit sponsors, either add a new file here, or edit one.
 The format for the file is as follows: